EFTEC/StateMachineOne/README.md

 > when field=0  // it happens when the field is zero.
 > when $var='hi' // it happens when the global variable is 'hi'
 > when fn()=44 // the transition is triggered when the function fn() returns 44
-> when timeout // it waits until the timeout. it is the same than "when 1=2".
-The transition is never executed (never until timeout)
 > when always // its always true.
 It is the same than "when 1=1".
 The transition is always executed

 It compares a constant.
 The binary operator for comparison are